Lead magnet. Irresistible free offer. Opt-in. Freebie.

 If you’re a health and wellness coach, you wouldn’t perform lead generation activities like hosting a business webinar.
 Just like if you’re a business coach, you wouldn’t develop a nutrition calculator.

 Now, these are pretty extreme examples, but they do display the importance of aligning your lead magnet ideas to your ideal client – coaches.
-Which is why, like I recommended in one of our earlier sections, to start with the end in mind.
+This is why, as I recommended in one of our earlier sections, to start with the end in mind.

 2. Not Providing Enough Value Emails